 Critique of Buber

 I hope the above gives an idea of the world of Martin Buber.
 As stated in the beginning he is hard to read.
-Moreover, oftentimes he makes sweeping statements about human nature in a poetic or overly complex academic style where he ought to have used a much clearer, straight forward description.
+Moreover, oftentimes he makes sweeping statements about human nature in a poetic or overly complex academic style where one could at least expect him to be clear and straight forward.
 For this reason, he often comes across as rather pretentious and he can be a burden to read.
 This writer, certainly, oftentimes found himself sighing and wanting to give up on Buber altogether.

 His lack of precision and general statements also muddle some of his thoughts.
 For instance, he distinguishes strictly between the I-You and the I-It mode but a more meaningful distinction is probably that they lie on a continuum.
 In the extreme mode of I-You the self dissolves and our existence can be likened to that of an embryo.
 In the I-It extreme is the despot that does not even know of any You.